Surge In Prices Creates Headache For Germanys Brewers - UrduPoint

 Above all, energy is the hidden fifth ingredient in Veltins' beer, used to warm the brewing tanks and propel the filling machines.

-The brewer reckons on a more than 400 percent increase in the cost of gas since the beginning of 2021, as renewed demand with the pandemic easing coupled with tensions with Russia have pushed up prices.
+The brewer has seen a more than 400 percent increase in the cost of gas since the beginning of 2021, as renewed demand with the pandemic easing coupled with tensions with Russia have pushed up prices.

-An end to deliveries of Russian gas, on which Germany relies to meet much of its energy needs, would likely mean "significant limits to production", Biene says.
+An end to deliveries from Moscow, would likely mean "significant limits to production", Biene says.

-Instead of abating around the turn of the year as policymakers expected, high inflation has moved up a gear with the Russian invasion of Ukraine, sending the price of energy soaring and further compounding supply issues.

-In March, prices rose at their fastest pace since German reunification in 1990, rising 7.3 percent year-on-year.

 The increase in the cost of beer has not gone unnoticed by Bernhard Jung, 57, resident in the traditional brewing town of Krombach, 36 kilometres (23 miles) to the southwest of Grevenstein.